 Why doesn’t the Lightframe show up on my mobile or touch-based device?

-Mobile devices like phones and tablets are generally much less powerful than desktop PCs.
-On a desktop computer, loading the Lightframe while also keeping your website open under it makes for the best user experience – but on a phone, doing so can have the opposite effect.
-Too many things open at once slow down the device, and customers get frustrated and leave the booking process.
+On a desktop computer, loading the Lightframe while also keeping your website open under it makes for the best user experience.
+However, this isn’t always the case with mobile devices like phones and tablets.
+Too many things open at once can slow down the device, making it more likely for customers to leave the booking process.

-Additionally, some touch devices have trouble understanding which page you are trying to scroll when there’s an overlay on another page, such as with the Lightframe.
-The last thing we want is for customers to get to the booking form and not be able to complete it because they can’t scroll down to complete the booking.
+Additionally, some touch devices have trouble understanding which page you are trying to scroll when there’s an overlay on another page, such as the Lightframe.

 How can I get help with technical questions about the Lightframe?